DataIntellectTech/kdb-chronicle-queue/README.md

 This memory mapped file is also used for exceptionally fast inter-process communication (IPC) without affecting your system performance.
 This is especially useful when there is a need to transfer large amounts of data, its ideal for transferring data between processes very quickly on the same server or across the network.
 There is no Garbage Collection (GC) as everything is done off heap.

+### Features

+* Low-latency, high-performance Java and C++ software
+* No data loss; stores every value instead of replacing them
+* No GC as everything is done off-heap
+* Persistence to disk through memory mapped files
+* IPC between Java processes or between threads in a Java process
+* Simple API for ease of use
+* Replay-ability of all your inputs and outputs
+* Concurrent writers across processes on the same machine
+* Embedded performance in all processes
+* Data is written synchronously to ensure no data is lost
+* Data is read less than a microsecond after it is written

+### How does it work?

+Chronicle uses a memory mapped file to continuously journal messages, Chronicle's file-based storage will slowly grow in size as more data is written to the queue, the size of the queue can exceed your available memory, you are only constrained by the amount of disk space you have on your server.
+Chronicle writes data directly into off-heap memory which is shared between java processes on the same server.

+Chronicle is very fast, it is able to write and read a message in just two microseconds with no garbage.
+Typically at the end of each day, you archive the queue and start the next day with a fresh empty queue.

 More info: https://chronicle.software/libraries/queue/

 ## What is kdb+ Time Series Database?